How do our board members identify?

 Highest Level of Education

-Two NWHF board members have some college, one has a college certificate, three have a bachelor’s degree, two have master’s degrees, and one has a medical doctorate.
+One NWHF board member has some college, one has a college certificate, two have a bachelor’s degree, three have master’s degrees, and one has a medical doctorate.

 icon of a police badge